-5. What Are Capacitors?
+4. What Are Capacitors?

 Capacitors are one of the most common electronic components in the world today.
 They store electric charges between one or more pairs of conductors separated by an insulator.
 Most electronic products - from cellphones to personal computers to home appliances - contain them, sometimes hundreds of them.
 The three basic types of capacitors are ceramic, electrolytic, and film, the latter two of which are the subject of this lawsuit.
 Electrolytic and film capacitors are widely used in a range of industries, such as information and telecommunications, audiovisual, and electronic games.
 An "electrolytic capacitor" uses an electrolyte (an ionic conducting liquid) as one of its plates to achieve a relatively larger capacitance per unit volume.
 A "film capacitor" uses insulating plastic film and one of two conductive materials, propylene or polyester.
+These new Settlements with Shinyei and Taitsu only concern film capacitors.

-6. Why Is This a Class Action?
+5. Why Is This a Class Action?